What is Pterygium?

 A newer technique fills the gap left by the removal of the pterygium with a graft of tissue removed from under the eyelid.
 This graft is then sutured in place.
 A downside of this approach is that the stitches can cause discomfort while the eye heals.
 This healing period can last for weeks.
 More about the Treatment of Pterygium .

 When your vision worsens, it can be a difficult time, but Dr. Feldman and her caring staff will be there for you throughout the entire process.
-Clearview Eye and Laser Medical centers devoted staff is known for remarkable personalized patient care and will take as much time as necessary to answer all your questions and listen to your concerns.
+Clearview Eye and Laser Medical centers devoted staff is known for remarkable personalized patient care and will take as much time as necessary to answer all of your questions and listen to your concerns.

 To find out more about Pterygium surgery, please call or email us today to schedule a consultation with San Diego pterygium surgeon, Dr. Sandy Feldman.